 - 4.8.1 Icing the puck is the action of a player shooting, batting, kicking, or deflecting the puck from their own defensive zone, as divided by defensive zone blueline, down and across the goal line in the opposing team's defending zone.
-If the puck enters the net on such a play, then it is not icing. - 4.8.2 The referee may use discretion in calling icing in the event that the goaltender leaves their crease in order to play the puck on a delayed icing. - If in the opinion of the referee the goaltender is leaving the net to play the puck, they are encouraged to wave off the icing. - If the goaltender is simply protecting their net and in doing so they leave the crease but do not clearly have an intent to play the puck, the referee may still call icing if all other criteria for icing is met. - 4.8.3 If a puck is iced along the ice and a player on the opposing team has the opportunity to play the puck but chooses not to in the opinion of the referee, the referee may negate the icing call. - 4.8.4 NOTE: No-touch icing means that there is no consideration given for who is the closest to the puck at the time that an iced puck crosses the opposing team's defending zone goal line.

-4.8.5 NOTE: In the event that a puck that is iced is in the air, the defending team does not have an obligation to make an attempt at the puck.
-If the puck is in the air and no attempt is made, it should still be called icing.
+If the puck enters the net on such a play, then it is not icing. - 4.8.2 The referee may use discretion in calling icing if the goaltender leaves their crease to play the puck on a delayed icing. - If in the opinion of the referee the goaltender is leaving the net to play the puck, they are encouraged to wave off the icing. - If the goaltender is simply protecting their net and in doing so, they leave the crease but do not clearly have an intent to play the puck, the referee may still call icing if all other criteria for icing is met. - 4.8.3 If a puck is iced along the ice and a player on the opposing team could play the puck but chooses not to in the opinion of the referee, the referee may negate the icing call. - 4.8.4 NOTE: No-touch icing means that there is no consideration given for who is the closest to the puck at the time that an iced puck crosses the opposing team's defending zone goal line. - 4.8.5 NOTE: If a puck that is iced is in the air, the defending team does not have an obligation to try and play the puck.
+If the puck is in the air and no attempt is made, it should still be called icing. - 4.8.6 \NEW\: The offensive team will have choice of side for the face-off after an icing call.